-3.4 Working embedded: Challenges and Opportunities.
+3.4 Working embedded: Challenges and Opportunities

-The favourable outcomes of the ILO's embedded approach not only reflect a well-attuned, customer-centric orientation and a record of solid project execution, but a confluence of factors and events that presented a range of new opportunities the ILO was able to identify, capture, leverage and cultivate.
-The interviews also shed further light onto the specific conditions that have enabled the implementation of the embedded approach in Timor-Leste as well as areas of improvement.
+The favourable outcomes of the ILO's embedded approach not only reflect a wellattuned, customer-centric orientation and a record of solid project execution, but also a confluence of factors and events that presented a range of new opportunities which the ILO was able to identify, capture, leverage and cultivate.
+The interviews also shed further light on the specific conditions that have made possible the implementation of the embedded approach in Timor-Leste as well other areas of improvement.

-Leadership and commitment of key decision makers: The exercise of leadership of the ILO Chief Technical Advisors has been instrumental to the success of the program.
-Leadership-by-example is evident and felt at all levels of both the ILO staff and their institutional counterparts.
+Leadership and commitment of key decision makers: The exercise of leadership of the ILO Chief Technical Advisors has been instrumental to the success of the programme.
+Leadershipby-example is evident and felt at all levels by both the ILO staff and their institutional counterparts.

-The 1999 transition followed by the 2006 emergency - in which the ILO decided to remain integrated and operational despite the drawdown and suspension of programs by the majority of UN agencies - allowed the ILO and its counterparts to introduce new program modalities that provided a springboard for program development and expansion of government services.
+The 1999 transition followed by the 2006 emergency - in which the ILO decided to remain integrated and operational despite the drawdown and suspension of programmes by the majority of UN agencies - allowed the ILO and its counterparts to introduce new programme modalities that provided a springboard for programme development and expansion of government services.

-Socio-economic progress of the country: The post-2006 transition facilitated by substantial growth in state revenue, budget and public expenditure, has created optimal conditions program development, institutional development and sustainability of initiatives.
-Thanks to its endowment of natural resources.
-Timor-Leste has continued to maintain forward momentum: Over the past nine years, the state budget grew from under 40 million USD to 1.5 billion USD.
-The boom in petroleum revenue, expanded fiscal policies, improved budget execution and increased spending on infrastructure and public transfers have enabled the Government to spur on economic growth and deliver 'peace dividends' to support stability and the transition to development.
+Socio-economic progress of the country: post-2006 transition, facilitated The bv substantial growth in State revenue, budget public expenditure, created optimal and conditions programme development, for institutional development and sustainability of initiatives.
+Thanks to its endowment with natural resources, Timor-Leste has continued to maintain forward momentum.
+Over the past nine years the State budget grew from under US\$40 million to US\$1.5 billion.
+The boom in petroleum revenue, expanded fiscal policies, improved budget execution and increased spending on infrastructure and public transfers enabled the Government to spur on economic growth and deliver 'peace dividends' in support of stability and the transition to development.

 Knowledge transfer between nationals and internationals: Overall, the ILO in Timor-Leste enjoys broad support and genuine appreciation of its approach, technical services and, very notably, the collegiality, expertise and competence of its technical advisors.
-At the same time, interviews with Timorese stakeholders consistently identified language skills as the chief opportunity for improvement.
+At the same time interviews with Timorese stakeholders consistently identified language skills as the chief need for improvement.
 Those interviewed said that technical advisors should be multi-lingual in Tetum, Bahasa Indonesia, English and, to a lesser extent, Portuguese.
-It should be noted that while language skills are a sensitive issue in Timor-Leste, as it often is in post-conflict contexts.
-Multi-lingual capacities that enable 'all staff to benefit from capacity building' suggest language skills are not merely an instrumental factor in skills transfer, but are valued in supporting group communication, cohesion, reducing jealously/competition and facilitating positive intra-group relationships.
-This input of Timorese stakeholders provides an important lessons learnt and is may be relevant to prospective ILO engagement in other postconflict contexts in which language, identity, in-group/out-group dynamics, participation and equity are also factors.
+It should be noted that while language skills are a sensitive issue in Timor-Leste, they often are in post-conflict contexts.
+Multi-lingual capacities that enable 'all staff to benefit from capacitybuilding' necessitate language skills not merely being an instrumental factor in skills transfer, but also being valued in supporting group communication, team cohesion, reducing jealously or competition and facilitating positive intra-group relationships.
+This input from Timorese stakeholders provides an important lesson learned and may be relevant to prospective ILO engagement in other postconflict contexts in which language, identity, ingroup versus out-group dynamics, equity and participation are also factors.